zanks08/zanks08/README.md

 This GitHub space is where I:
 - Try out new concepts
 - Break down complex ideas into practical examples
-- 🛠Practice turning theory into real-world application
+- Practice turning theory into real-world application
 - Share ongoing experiments in cybersecurity, AI, and data-driven projects

 ---